On partitioning the edges of an infinite digraph into directed cycles: Introduction

 \begin{thm}[Nash-Williams, \cite{nash1960decomposition} (p.
-235 Theorem 3)] If $ G $ is an undirected graph, then $ E(G) $ can be partitioned into cycles if and only if every cut has either even or infinite number of edges. \end{thm}
+235 Theorem 3)] If $ G $ is an undirected graph, then $ E(G) $ can be partitioned into cycles if and only if there is no finite cut of odd size. \end{thm}

-The following directed analogue statement was conjectured by C. Thomassen after giving a simpler proof for Theorem \ref{nwundi} (see \cite{thomassen2017nash} p.1037).
+After giving a simpler proof for Theorem \ref{nwundi}, C. Thomassen conjectured a directed version of it (see \cite{thomassen2017nash} p.
+1037).
+Since the main result of our paper is deciding this conjecture positively, we state it as a theorem.

-\begin{thm} If $ D=(V,A) $ is a directed graph, then $ A $ can be partitioned into dicycles if and only if for all $ X\subseteq V $ the cardinalities of the ingoing and the outgoing edges of $ X $ are equal. \end{thm}
+\begin{thm} If $ D=(V,E) $ is a directed graph, then $ E $ can be partitioned into directed cycles if and only if for all $ X\subseteq V $ the cardinalities of the set of the ingoing and the outgoing edges of $ X $ are equal. \end{thm}

-It worth to mention that already Nash-Williams himself claimed Theorem \ref{main thm} to be true in \cite{nash1960decomposition} but never came up with a proof.
-L. Soukup gave also a new shorter proof for Theorem \ref{nwundi} (see Theorem 5.1 of \cite{soukup2011elementary}) based on elementary submodels.
-The main difficulty in contrast to the undirected case, applying elementary submodel approach, is that in the undirected case one can find a finite witness for the violation of the condition (an odd cut) but in the directed case we do not necessarily have a finite witness.
-Our main is Theorem \ref{main thm}, we prove it by handling the additional difficulties of the elementary submodel approach of L. Soukup.
+It is worth to mention that already Nash-Williams himself claimed Theorem \ref{main thm} to be true in \cite{nash1960decomposition}.
+L. Soukup gave a new shorter proof for Theorem \ref{nwundi} (see Theorem 5.1 of \cite{soukup2011elementary}) based on elementary submodels.
+The main difficulty of the proof of Theorem \ref{main thm} compared to the undirected variant is the following.
+The obstacle for the cycle partition in Theorem \ref{nwundi} is a finite set (an odd cut) but the obstacle usually fails to be finite in the context of Theorem \ref{main thm}.

+The paper is designed to be comprehensible for everybody with a basic familiarity in infinite combinatorics.
+No advanced set theoretic concepts are used.
+Our main tool is the elementary submodel method and although it is relatively common in this field, we introduce it briefly.
+A more detailed introduction to elementary submodels where not even basic logic background (first order formulas and models) is assumed can be found in \cite{soukup2011elementary} with several applications in infinite combinatorics including a proof of Theorem \ref{nwundi}.